-4 Mesocyclone characterisation
+4 Results Mesocyclone Characterization

-As an introduction to mesocyclonic rotation in an Alpine context, we first show an example case from the Southern Prealps, which are very prone to thunder- and hailstorms (Nisi et al., 2018; Schemm et al., 2016).
-Figure 2 shows the radar reflectivity, Doppler velocity and vertically integrated liquid (VIL) measured from the Monte Lema radar (marked A in Fig. 1) at 17:30 UTC on 20 August 2019.
+As an introduction to mesocyclonic rotation in an Alpine context, we first show an example case from Ticino, which is in the Southern Prealps and that are very prone to thunder- and hailstorms (Nisi et al., 2018)(Nisi et al., 2018; Schemm et al., 2016)

+- 185 .
+Figure 2 shows both the radar reflectivityand Doppler velocity.
+Doppler velocity and vertically integrated liquid (VIL) measured from Monte Lema radar (radar and storm location see Fig. 1, A) at 17:30 UTC on August 20th, 2019; and the location of this case marked as A in the map.
 In the reflectivity data we can clearly see the location of the convective cell at 10-15 km range and 90-150° azimuth with values exceeding 45 dBZ, indicating strong convection.
-The shape of the area of high reflectivity shows the typical hook echo, which suggests the presence of prominent rotation (Markowski, 2002; Kumjian and Ryzhkov, 2008).
-The storm here is observed at an altitude of approximately 2500 m a.s.l.
+The shape of the area of high reflectivity shows the typical hook-echo, which suggests the presence of prominent rotation (Markowski, 2002; Kumjian and Ryzhkov, 2008) - 190 .
+The storm here is observed at an altitude of approximately 2500 m ASL.
 In the Doppler velocity data, we can see the opposition of inbound (red, following the Swiss convention of depicting Doppler velocity) and outbound (blue) velocities close to the hook, here presenting anticyclonic rotation (indicated with arrows), confirming the presence of a mesocyclone.
-While these signatures are quite clear, the rotational velocity is not particularly high in comparison to supercells in other regions (e.g. in the Great Plains, USA), here averaging around $12 \,\mathrm{m \, s^{-1}}$.
-We can also see that VIL is elevated in the area of highest reflectivity but not extremely high.
-This indicates significant precipitation but not necessarily hail.
-The proximity to the radar may lead to an underestimation of VIL, as the upper part of the storm is above the highest radar beam.
-To represent the spatial heterogeneity in Switzerland, two additional case studies from the high Alpine region (marked B in Fig. 1) and the Rhine Valley (C) are provided in Appendix D. They show that supercells in Switzerland exhibit a range of rotational intensities and reflectivity features.
+While these signatures are quite clear, the rotational velocity is not particularly high in comparison to supercells in other regions (e.g. in the Great Plains, USA), here averaging around 12 m s-1.
+To represent the spatial heterogeneity in Switzerland, two additional case studies from the high Alpine region (Bmarked B in Fig. 1) and the Rhine valley (C) are provided in Appendix D. Their locations B and C are also marked on the map.